anonOstrich/regex_parser/README.md

 * `?` - repeats at most once (0 or 1 times).
 * `-` - one of the symbols in between.
 E.g. 'A-F' matches any of the following: 'A', 'B', 'C', 'D', 'E', 'F'.
 Single digit numbers work as well.
 * `!` - complement / anything but.
 E.g. '!a' accepts any other string except 'a'.
+* `/` - escape character.
+E.g. if you want to match strings that contain only the character ?, you must construct the regex from pattern `/?`.
+NOT FULLY IMPLEMENTED YET!

 Links